-Every email program has these folders: the Inbox and Sent Items.
-Interestingly, I find that my clients often use these two folders in ways that can be inefficient and increase record-keeping risk.
+Every email program has these folders: The Inbox and Sent Items.
+I find that my clients often use these two folders in ways that can be inefficient and increase record-keeping risk.

 Best Practices in Inbox Maintenance:

-- Drag emails you need to keep for records management purposes into an organized system of folders (or labels for Gmail).
+- Drag emails you need to keep into an organized system of folders (or labels for Gmail).
 Avoid storing emails in your Inbox.

 - Emails requiring action beyond a simple response should be removed from the Inbox, saved in an “Action Required” subfolder AND the action added to your To-Do list.
-Alternatively, email action items can be dragged to Outlook Tasks.
+My to-do list of choice is Outlook Tasks.

 - Delete duplicates – if you replied to or forwarded an email, you will have an email in your Sent Items that duplicates what is in your inbox.